har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 # ESP8266_SPO2_PULSE_LOGGER

-The ESP8266 collects raw sensor data from a MAX30102 sensor at a sample rate of 25samples/second, and computes SP02 and heart-rate (bpm) readings.
-The analysis and display is updated every second using a sliding window of the last 125 samples (5 seconds worth of samples).
+The ESP8266 module reads raw sensor data from a MAX30102 sensor at 25 samples/second.
+The samples are inserted into a circular buffer containing the last 125 samples (5 seconds of readings).
+SP02 and heart-rate are computed 25 times per second using Robert Fraczkiewicz's procedure.

-A 128x32 OLED display is used to indicate SPO2 and heart-rate.

-The readings are published (with a configurable update interval) to your channel on the IOT website Thingspeak.
-You can view a 'real-time' chart of the data on your channel page.
+Filtered readings are published to your personal subscription channel on the IOT website Thingspeak, with a configurable update interval.
+The minimum update interval is 15 seconds for a free Thingspeak subscription.
+You can view a 'real-time' chart of the data on your Thingspeak channel page.

-Internet Access Point SSID/PW, ThingSpeak credentials and update interval are configured via an AP web portal that is available on-demand by pressing a configuration button after power-up.
+WiFi internet access point SSID and password, ThingSpeak credentials and publishing interval are configured via a webserver on a standalone WiFi Access Point.
+This WiFi AP is started up automatically if no SSID/password/credentials are stored.
+It is also available on-demand by pressing a configuration button after power-up.

+A 128x32 OLED display is updated every second with IIR-filtered SPO2 and heart-rate readings, battery level and WiFi internet access status.
+SPO2 and heart-rate readings continue to be displayed even if you have no internet access or fail to connect to your Thingspeak channel.
+In this case the Wifi icon will not be displayed.

 ## Hardware